socketry/utopia/README.md

 Utopia is a website generation framework which provides a robust set of tools to build highly complex dynamic websites.
-It uses the filesystem heavily for content and provides frameworks for interacting with files and directories as structure representing the website.
+It uses the filesystem heavily for content and provides functions for interacting with files and directories as structure representing the website.

 Utopia builds on top of Rack with the following middleware:

-- `Utopia::Static`: Serve static files with recursive lookup
+- `Utopia::Static`: Serve static files with recursive lookup.
-- `Utopia::Redirector`: Redirect URL patterns and status codes
+- `Utopia::Redirector`: Redirect URL patterns and status codes.
-- `Utopia::Localization`: Non-intrusive localization of resources
+- `Utopia::Localization`: Non-intrusive localization of resources.
-- `Utopia::DirectoryIndex`: Redirect directory requests to specific files
-- `Utopia::Controller`: Dynamic behaviour with recursive execution
+- `Utopia::Controller`: Dynamic behaviour with recursive execution.
-- `Utopia::Content`: XML-style template engine with powerful tag behaviours
+- `Utopia::Content`: XML-style template engine with powerful tag behaviours.
-- `Utopia::Session::EncryptedCookie`: Session storage using an encrypted cookie
+- `Utopia::Session::EncryptedCookie`: Session storage using an encrypted cookie.

 For more details please see the main [project page][1].